-- (1) Determine the number of students (grades three through ten) at the school who qualified and received gifted and talented services as per state-identification guidelines. - (2) Divide the sum by the total number of students enrolled in grades three through ten at the school.
+(1) Determine the number of students (grades three through ten) at the school who qualified and received gifted and talented services as per state-identification guidelines.

+(2) Divide the sum by the total number of students enrolled in grades three through ten at the school.

-- (1) Determine the number of students (grades three through ten) in the district who qualified and received gifted and talented services as per state-identification guidelines. - (2) Divide the sum by the total number of students enrolled in grades three through ten in the district.
+(1) Determine the number of students (grades three through ten) in the district who qualified and received gifted and talented services as per state-identification guidelines.

+(2) Divide the sum by the total number of students enrolled in grades three through ten in the district.

-Office of Research and Data Analysis, Office of Finance
+PROCEDURES: Collected by: Office of Research and Data Analysis, Office of Finance Reported by: District Student Information System Timeframe: 135th day Data Collection